 If you have a concern about your child’s health, please get in touch with your clinical team or primary care physician.
 If your matter is urgent, please visit the nearest emergency department.

-All hospital visitors, including clients and family caregivers, are required to answer screening questions before entering the building.
 Some may be re-directed if exhibiting symptoms of illness, have travelled outside of Canada, or have been exposed to a person COVID-19 positive or pending COVID-19 test results.
-All inpatient family caregivers are subject to daily screening.

-An online COVID-19 self-screening form is now available for all clients, caregivers, research participants and visitors to complete within 24 hours of coming on-site, which will help ensure a speedy entry and prevent unnecessary travel to the hospital, should screening requirements not be met.
+An online COVID-19 self-screening form is now available to complete within 24 hours of coming on-site, which will help ensure a speedy entry and prevent unnecessary travel to the hospital, should screening requirements not be met.